NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

 .. note::
     Notice that each calendar quarter was taken into account, even if it was not fully covered with records.
-    This makes some chunks smaller (usually the last and the first).
+    This means some chunks contain fewer observations (usually the last and the first).
 See the first row above - Q3 is July-September, but the first record in the data is from the last day of August.
-First chunk has ~1.2k of observations while the 2nd and 3rd above 3k.
+First chunk has ~1.2k of observations while the 2nd and 3rd contain above 3k.

 Possible time offsets are listed in the table below: